 The Olympic Games in both Canada and Australia had offerings for visitors.
 In 1986 I went to the World’s Fair in Vancouver, British Columbia, just as my plate collecting was really gaining steam, so I was thrilled to procure this souvenir; I found the 1975 Indiana State Fair plate at an antique shop in Indiana – I like the design and fairs, and it’s from my birth year; generic US Bicentennial plates such as this came from a variety of sources; people could order Statue of Liberty Centennial souvenir plates with customized lettering; Kansas and North Dakota both issued booster plates to celebrate centennial of statehood.

 Back to top Miscellaneous

-This subset includes promotion of the Vietnam War, the 95th Infantry (my grandfather was a member), Hershey’s chocolate (purchased in Hershey, PA, home of the company), one for Wizard of Oz fans, celebration of the Boston Celtics’ 1984 NBA Championship, a pair of University of Arkansas souvenirs (both picked up in junkyards), a University of Indiana booster, and a pair of souvenir-versions of Kansas vanity bases, and two for the Toronto Blue Jays (my favorite MLB team).
+This subset includes promotion of the Vietnam War, the 95th Infantry (my grandfather was a member), Hershey’s chocolate (purchased in Hershey, PA, home of the company), one for Wizard of Oz fans, celebration of the Boston Celtics’ 1984 NBA Championship, a pair of University of Arkansas souvenirs (both picked up in junkyards), a University of Indiana booster, a pair of souvenir-versions of Kansas vanity bases, and two for the Toronto Blue Jays (my favorite MLB team).

 Back to top ALPCA International Conventions

 Every year that I go to the ALPCA International Convention, I buy a souvenir plate.
 Below are the all the ones I’ve attended: 2008 Salt Lake City, Utah; 2010 Arlington, Texas; 2011 Charleston, West Virginia; 2012 Des Moines, Iowa; 2013 Reno, Nevada; 2015 Rogers, Arkansas; 2016 Fort Wayne, Indiana; 2017 Ontario, California; 2018 Valley Forge, Pennsylvania; 2019 Knoxville, Tennessee; and Covington, Kentucky, in 2021.
 In 2020, the convention scheduled for Tulsa, Oklahoma, was canceled because of the coronavirus pandemic, but the club issued the souvenir anyway – modified, of course!